Various Committees review the SOT and Supported Awards.

 Your portion of the membership application must be complete and submitted by October 9.
 If a sponsor letter has not yet been submitted, you will not be disqualified from award eligibility.
 However, it is your responsibility to follow up with your sponsor to ensure that your application is complete by the next membership review deadline.
 To remain eligible, you must be accepted as a member by the time you receive the award.

 A member can be nominated for multiple SOT Awards as long as eligibility requirements for each individual award are met.

 Please follow the instructions outlined for the individual award.
 Some require a CV, but specifics may vary.
-The Awards Committee requests that applications have a maximum of 10 pages of documentation of the nominee’s achievements based on the award criteria, including the CV.

 Other recognitions are defined in the individual award information.

 No, award recipients are responsible for their own travel expenses to the SOT Annual Meeting unless the award is designated as a travel award to support meeting expenses.